zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 | `[0,]`   | Bytes     | Data              |

 This is sent to a TCP server by a TCP client in an encrypted data packet.
-The TCP server should treat it as a Route Request, but the information put in the sender IP/Port of the Deliver packet should identify the client to the server (as is currently done for TCP onion packets).
+The TCP server should treat it as a Route request, but the information put in the sender IP/Port of the Deliver packet should identify the client to the server (as is currently done for TCP onion packets).